mfzs/Xalts/README.md

 # Xalts
-This include assignment given by the salts
+This include assignment given by the xalts for running a flask app using different things

 ## Table of Contents
 - [Task 1](#Task1)